310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 ## Chapter 3

 {% bubble Kanata v2 %}
-*Sigh…* I am not one to think of being an idol as work.
+*sigh…* i am not one to think of being an idol as work.

-Kaoru, you surprisingly have your head on your shoulders.
+kaoru, you surprisingly have your head on your shoulders.
 {% endbubble %}

 {% bubble Kaoru %}